The Barn at Neversink

-We then move beyond the minimum of certifying our farm as organic and practice intensive planting and growing techniques.
-Our beds are replanted constantly through the season from early April through late fall.
+We practice intensive planting and growing techniques.
+Our beds are replanted constantly throughout the season from early April through late fall.
 Our hoop houses produce vegetables year round.
 We do this by maintaining extremely fertile soil.
-As a result we do not need to leave fields fallow or cover crop.
+As a result we do not need to leave fields fallow.
 We believe that farming this way creates healthy vegetables resistant to diseases and pests.

 Strictly speaking, it is impossible for me to avoid all tillage on my farm.
 Tilling is the act of preparing the land for seeding or planting.
 This includes the plow on every seeder and transplanter, using a rake on beds to smooth them, and can even be the act of using your fingers to dig and make holes for transplanting.